-If you’re no longer able to work or perform the duties of your job as you did before you were injured, your attorney may engage an occupational expert who can analyze your abilities and limitations to provide evidence about them to the court.
+Call us if you can no longer work or perform your duties as you did before you were injured.
+In that case, your attorney may engage an occupational expert who can analyze your abilities and limitations to provide evidence to the court.

 Call Gibson Hill Personal Injury for Experienced Representation

-If you were injured at work because of someone else’s negligence, you may be entitled to compensation.
+You may be entitled to compensation if you were injured at work because of someone else’s negligence.
 The compassionate and experienced attorneys Texas workplace injury lawyers of Gibson Hill Personal Injury can help protect your rights and fight for the compensation you deserve.